sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Back Channel Gear

 While in a city, spaceport, or any area with access to backchannel markets, you can use your contacts to acquire weapons or any item from the Security, Clothing, or Survival Gear tables at half the normal cost.
-If you publicly utilize or attempt to resell items acquired in this way, at the Narratorís discretion you may attract the attention of local law enforcement.
+If you publicly utilize or attempt to resell items acquired in this way, at the Narrator√≠s discretion you may attract the attention of local law enforcement.

 ###### Beast Tricks

-When it comes down to it, trapping a beast isnít that much different from fleecing a mark.
+When it comes down to it, trapping a beast isn√≠t that much different from fleecing a mark.
 You gain proficiency in Animal Handling.
 In addition, you can always choose to use Charisma when making Animal Handling checks, and when making Survival checks for hunting or the Hunt and Gather journey activity.

 ###### Buddy Hijinks